Distributed Online Private Learning of Convex Nondecomposable Objectives

 \subsection{Differential Privacy Analysis of DPSDA-C}

 To explore the differential privacy of DPSDA-C, a key metric is the sensitivity, which determines how much noise needs to be added to ensure that DPSDA-C achieves $\epsilon$-differential privacy.
-Therefore, we first need to derive an upper bound on the sensitivity to determine the amount of noise under $\epsilon$-differential privacy.
-The following lemma shows an upper bound of the sensitivity $\Delta \left( t \right)$, $t\in \mathbb{Z}_0$, for DPSDA-C.
+Hence, we first bound the sensitivity so as to identify the amount of injecting noise under $\epsilon$-differential privacy.
+Lemma 1 below shows an upper bound of the sensitivity $\Delta \left( t \right)$, $t\in \mathbb{Z}_0$, for DPSDA-C.

 \begin{lemma} Under the networks $\left\{ \mathcal{G}_1\left( t \right) \right\} _{t\in \mathbb{Z}_0}$ and Assumptions 1-2, the sensitivity of DPSDA-C yields